-If you’re planning to stay in San Juan, then you’re probably wondering about the best beaches close to the capital city.
+If you’re planning to stay in the capital city, then you’re probably wondering about the best beaches in San Juan, Puerto Rico.

 Here are 11 beautiful San Juan beaches to spend your day beach bumming in San Juan.

 - FAQs About the Best Beaches of San Juan

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 Thank you!